“You don’t always have to chop with the sword of truth. You can point with it too.”

 4. Listen actively

-Tactics such as paraphrasing what we hear and showing enthusiasm for differing views helps those we work with know that we’re hearing their responses.
+Tactics such as paraphrasing what we hear and showing enthusiasm for differing viewpoints helps those we work with know that we’re hearing their ideas and that we value what they say.

 5. Build consensus